bytedance/Attention2Probability/README.md

 1. Download the data to ```/pathtodata```.
 It's important to change your audio path in json.
 2. Download the model to `/path/pretrained-modelh`.
 Your can also download [Qwen2-Audio-Instruction](https://huggingface.co/Qwen/Qwen2-Audio-7B-Instruct) and split it to the audio_tower, projector and embedding.
 3. Running with ```bash ./retriever/train.sh`` in A100-SXM-80GB.
+4. For the dataset configuration, the phrase_type parameter can be adjusted to specify either word-level or phrase-level granularity.
+It should be noted that models for Chinese are generally trained only at the phrase-level, as word-level granularity is nonsensical for the Chinese language.

 ## Inference